X-I-A/xia-tutorial-api-01/Readme.md

 Data Model use by default RamEngine which keeps data in Memory.
 In order to make your data persistent, you will need to change data engine.
 X-I-A is capable of working with any database.
 Please follow the next tutorial:
-* Tutorial 02: Database Engine
+* Tutorial 02: Database Engine Integration
+* Tutorial 03: User Authentication
+* Tutorial 04: Authorization Management
+* Tutorial 05: Applying rate limits // Payment
+* Tutorial 06: Making independent microservice work as a complex application
+* Tutorial 07: Examples of complex application

 ### Going deeper on data model topic
 * Tutorial 01-01: Using fields libraries